Thinking about Orthokeratology?

 Orthokeratology (also known as Ortho K) is a safe, non invasive treatment used to correct myopia (short sightedness) and hyperopia (long sightedness) without needing surgery.
 Ortho-K involves the fitting of specially designed rigid contact lenses that you wear overnight.
 While you are asleep, the lenses gently reshape the front surface of your eye (cornea) so you can see clearly the next day after you remove the lenses when you wake up.

 This process of night-time corneal reshaping can be thought of as braces for the eyes.
-As well as controlling myopia progression, orthokeratology is safe and reliable alternative to glasses, soft contact lenses and laser eye surgery.
+As well as controlling myopia progression, orthokeratology is a safe and reliable alternative to glasses, soft contact lenses and laser eye surgery.
 It is completely reversible by discontinuing wear.
 It is also a proven method for reducing myopia progression and is available to both adults and children.

 Ortho-K lenses are also called “corneal reshaping contact lenses”, “CRT” or “overnight contact lenses.”
+Our practice is Paragon CRT certified to fit Ortho-K lenses.

 Freedom & Convenience